bhauman/lein-figwheel/README.md

 ## More React Advocacy

 If you want to do less thinking and write more reliable front end code you should really be looking at React, Om etc.

+OK enough.

 ## License